Ken Cole – Executive Director

 April Johnson - Violin Teacher - Hoff-Barthelson Music School

-As a violinist, Ms. Johnson has performed throughout the U.S. as soloist, chamber musician and orchestral freelancer.
-She has appeared as concertmaster with the NY Chamber Soloists Orchestra, Jupiter Symphony, the Galatea Ensemble, the Queens Oratorio Society and the Canton Symphony (OH).
+As a violinist, Ms. Johnson has performed throughout the U.S. as a soloist, chamber musician, and orchestral freelancer.
+She has appeared as concertmaster with the NY Chamber Soloists Orchestra, Jupiter Symphony, the Galatea Ensemble, the Queens Oratorio Society, and the Canton Symphony (OH).
 She has also performed with the Norwalk Symphony, the Ridgefield, Bridgeport, New Haven, Fairfield, Harrisburg Symphony Orchestras, and the Pennsylvania Philharmonia.
-She has recorded with Lyrichord, Dorian and Newport Classics labels.
+She has recorded with Lyrichord, Dorian, and Newport Classics labels.
 As a member of the New York Chamber Soloists, Solace Quartet and the Oracle Trio she has performed throughout North and South America.

 Ms. Johnson received her Bachelor of Music degree with honors in violin performance from the Oberlin College Conservatory of Music.
 She continued her professional studies with Burton Kaplan, Joyce Robbins and with Masao Kawasaki and Itzhak Perlman of the Brooklyn College Conservatory.